 Have you ever heard of The Mandela Effect?
-Maybe not, but have you heard of The Mandela Affect?
-This scenario is essentially what the effect is; it’s remembering something differently than what actually happened.
-Some believe that it is the result of a parallel universe entering reality or a failure of the memory in a specific part of our brains.
-Whatever the reason, there are many examples of this phenomenon that have sprouted up over the past seven years.
+Many psychologists define it as remembering or envisioning an event in a different way than what happened in reality.
+Some believe that it is the result of a parallel universe entering reality, or a failure of the memory in a specific part of the brain.
+Whatever the reason, there are many examples of this phenomena that have sprouted up over the years.

-The origins of The Mandela Effect can be traced all the way back to 2010 when blogger Fiona Broome shared that her and many others at the Dragoncon Convention in Atlanta believed that Nelson Mandela died in prison in the 1980s.
-She even remembered news coverage of the funeral, mourning, rioting, and an emotional speech from his widow.
-To continue to document events such as these, Broome started her own website, cleverly named, MandelaEffect.com.
-Her website has exploded since 2010 becoming a source for other “victims” of this terrible phenomenon.
+The origins of The Mandela Effect can be traced to 2010.
+Fiona Broome, a noted blogger, was at the Dragoncon Convention in Atlanta when she realized that she and many others believed that Nelson Mandela died in prison in the 1980s.
+Remember, Mandela actually died in 2013.
+She even remembered news coverage of his funeral, people mourning, rioting, and an emotional speech from his widow.
+To continue to document these odd memories, Broome started her own website, cleverly named, MandelaEffect.com.
+Her website has exploded, becoming the site of choice for other “victims” of this unusual phenomenon.